Frequently Asked Questions

 Yes, GRAM is committed to connecting visitors with all abilities to the world of art through a wide variety of accessible services.
-Learn more here: http://www.artmuseumgr.org/visit/accessibility/
+To learn more click here.

 Where is the Museum Located?

 GRAM is centrally located in downtown Grand Rapids.
-Our address is 101 Monroe Center, Grand Rapids, MI 49503.
-We are adjacent to Rosa Parks Circle and Maya Lin’s Ecliptic.
-Please click here to see driving directions, recommended parking and a map of GRAM’s location.
+Our address is 101 Monroe Center, Grand Rapids, MI 49503 directly adjacent to Rosa Parks Circle and Maya Lin’s Ecliptic.
+Please click here for driving directions, recommended parking and a map of GRAM’s location.

 Is there a Museum store?

 Yes!
 The Museum Store at GRAM is filled with one-of-a-kind items that make perfect souvenirs and gifts for any occasion.
-Open during normal business hours, The Museum Store at GRAM is easily accessible off of Monroe Center.
+Open during normal business hours, The Museum Store at GRAM is easily accessible off Monroe Center Street.

 What are reciprocal memberships and how can I get one?

-Reciprocal memberships are a category of membership that applies to more than one museum.
-This normally includes free admission and a discount in the Museum Store, and may include other benefits as well.
-GRAM is a North American Reciprocal Museum, offering privileges at numerous institutions with all of our memberships of over $100 in value.
-Members from one of the NARM institutions, who present a current membership card validated with a gold North American Reciprocal sticker, are entitled to free/member admission and Museum Store Discount during regular museum hours.
+Reciprocal memberships are a category of membership that apply to receiving benefits at more than one museum.
+This membership normally includes free admission and a discount in the museum store, and may include other benefits as well.
+GRAM is a member of North American Reciprocal Museum (NARM), and part of the Reciprocal Organization of Associated Museums (ROAM), offering privileges at numerous institutions with memberships of over $100 in value.
+Members from one of the NARM or ROAM member institutions who present a current membership card validated with either a gold North American Reciprocal sticker or a ROAM sticker, are entitled to free general admission and a discount at The Museum Store during regular museum hours.

 Do you have a Café?

 GRAM does not have a café.
-GRAM invites guests to bring their own meals to the outdoor dining terrace to enjoy or inside in the guest lounge.
-Monroe Center and surrounding areas offer a vast array of local cuisine and wonderful restaurants.
-Please visit here to learn more about restaurants in the area: www.experiencegr.com/things-to-do/restaurants/
+GRAM invites guests to bring their own meals to enjoy on the outdoor dining terrace or inside in the Member Lounge.
+Monroe Center and the surrounding area offers a vast array of local cuisine and wonderful restaurants.
+Please visit here to learn more about restaurants in the area.

 Can I take pictures?